axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-welcome-widget.rst

    ``welcomeTextStyleClass``: style class for the welcome text.

    ``imageStyleClass``: style class for the image.

-   ``welcomeImageFit``: the property is used to specify how an image should be resized to fit its container.
-There are four options:

-        ``NONE``: The image is not resized.

-        ``FILL``: The image is resized to fill the given dimension.

-        ``COVER``: The image keeps its aspect ratio and fills the given dimension.

-        ``CONTAIN``: The image keeps its aspect ratio, but is resized to fit within the given dimension.

-   ``imageInlineStyle``: inline style class for the image.

 This widget also support user to upload an image as background.
 This feature only available when user configure widget directly on Portal.